 Also surround yourself with like minded people and get a mentor who will not only inspire and challenge you, but hold you accountable for your actions.

-This means some investors who have bitten off more than they can chew will come unstuck because they’ve over-committed financially.
+There’s little doubt that some investors have bitten off more than they can chew and will come unstuck because they’ve over-committed financially.

 Sure it’s exciting to have big dreams, but if the path to get you there is paved with gold that you simply can’t afford, then your dreams run the risk of becoming dilemmas.

-Remember that all booms come to an end and over the next few years we’ll be heading towards the peak of this property cycle.
+Remember that all booms come to an end and, like in the past, this new property cycle will peak.

 So while enjoying the current phase, make sure you’re financially prepared for what’s ahead.